bonedaddy/mining-bootstrap/README.md

-# V4 (WIP)
+# Mining Bootstrap

-Collection of scripts, and various utilities used to setup, manage, and monitor mining rigs.
+In this repository you'll find a collection of docs, scripts, and various programs designed to assist mining farm operators.
-Each mining rig is presumed to be running Ubuntu 16.04LTS Desktop
+Scripts vary from ones to monitor your mining rigs, all the way up to report generation for the tax man.

+# Report Generation

+Currently reports are supported only for miningpoolhub.
+The idea behind the reports package is that every 24 hours, you can receive an email detailing how much eth was mined in a 24 hour period, and the USD/CAD evaluation of the mined ethereum.

-# Setup Process
+# Rig Setup Process

 Install Ubuntu 16.04LTS Desktop x86_64 edition, without your GPUs plugged in.
 After installation shutdown, connect your GPUs, and power on again